lauren-montigue/Coding-Project-Portfolio/MST-TSP-GeoPathSolver/README.md

-# **MST-TSP OptTSP**
+# **MST TSP Geopath Solver**

 ## **Overview**
-The MST-TSP OptTSP project explores three key algorithms to solve and optimize the Traveling Salesperson Problem (TSP), a fundamental challenge in graph theory:
+The MST-TSP OptTSP project explores three key algorithms to solve and optimize the Traveling Salesperson Problem (TSP):

 1. **MST**: Uses a Minimum Spanning Tree (MST) to approximate TSP solutions.
-2. **FASTTSP**: Constructs a near-optimal TSP solution using the arbitrary insertion method.
+2. **FASTTSP**: Constructs a near-optimal TSP solution using a heuristic insertion method.
-3. **OPTTSP**: Improves TSP solutions from FASTTSP with a combination of permutation generation and pruning strategies.
+3. **OPTTSP**: Improves TSP solutions from FASTTSP with a combination of permutation generation and pruning (branch-and-bound) strategies.

 This project showcases my understanding of graph algorithms, heuristic methods, and optimization techniques to tackle computationally complex problems.
+All files in this project are my own work.

 ## **Skills Demonstrated**
 - **Graph Algorithm Implementation**: Designed Prim's Algorithm for MST construction and applied it to approximate TSP solutions.